mieweb/docs/content/features/system-administration/security/security-role-settings.md

 * Limited to Default Tab:  This restricts users in a security role to only be able to view the tab/module that is set as the ‘selecting folder' in My Settings for each user.
 A user will not be able to access any other tabs/modules.
 * Patient Relationships: If set to View, users can only view patient relationships.
 If set to Edit, users can edit and end relationships.
 If set to Delete, users can do all the aforementioned and also delete patient relationships.
 * Limited to Restricted Items: Setting to ‘No' allows the user to access everything unless they (or dept) are specified to be restricted from a specific doc.type, document, chart tab, or encounter type.
 This also applies to adding documents, and Print definitions now.That is the default.
 Setting to ‘Yes' limits the user from accessing no doc.types, documents, chart tabs, or encounter types.
 They (or dept) must be specifically "allowed" to a doc.type, chart tab, or encounter type in order to see it.
 This setting allows a user to be marked ‘restricted' and only enable the certain things they should be able to see (doc.type, chart tab or encounter type, visit types).
-* Limit DOB: Restricts the user from viewing a patient's DOB/Age Restricts in listviews and autocompletes, Document Queue, pocket mode, headers, etc.
+* Limit DOB: Restricts the user from viewing a patient's DOB/Age Restricts in listviews and autocompletes, Document Queue, pocket mode, headers, Super Search, etc.
+    * Yes: User is restricted from viewing a patient's date of birth
+    * No: User is not restricted from viewing a patient's date of birth
 * Demographics: The Demo screen (1st tab) on a patient's E-chart shows summary info of that patient, address, etc.
     * No Access: No access to the demo screen when a patient's chart is open.
     * View: Can view demo screen on patient's chart, but can't modify it.